-Above: This is Victor XH589, the subject of this story, at RAF Gan in 1973 being prepared by my regular crew for a mission unconnected with the story of this Pirate Trail
+Above: This is Victor XH589, the subject of this story, at RAF Gan in 1973 being prepared by my regular crew for a mission unconnected with the story of this Pirate Trail.

 There was one over-riding principle of any tanker operation: the receivers should always get from the tanker the fuel they needed to complete their mission.
 The mission of Operation Pirate Trail A26 starting early on Monday 24 February 1975 was for 57 Squadron to escort a single Royal Navy Buccaneer from the UK to somewhere off the coast of Florida, USA, to replace one that had 'accidentally dropped over the side of the aircraft carrier and been lost', (Get the reason for the operation's name?
 Pirate - Buccaneer.)
 The plan required four Victor tankers to get that single Buccaneer across the North Atlantic Ocean from RAF Honington in Suffolk to RAF Goose Bay in Labrador: three to fly and one ground reserve.
 All four tankers would start engines simultaneously but the reserve aircraft would remain in dispersal when the other three taxied out for take-off.
 Only when the three primary tankers were airborne and on their way would the ground reserve be stood down.

 Pirate Trail A26 did not go as planned.
-The four crews of 57 Squadron detailed for the Pirate Trail were in Marham Operations at the same time as I was there planning to fly a routine VSU flight check on John Elliott's crew of 55 Squadron.
+The four 57 Squadron crews detailed for the Pirate Trail were in Marham Operations at the same time as I was there planning to fly a routine VSU flight check on John Elliott's crew of 55 Squadron.
 About 10 minutes after the 57 Squadron crews had gone to their aircraft, I was summoned to OC Operations Wing who asked if I was willing to stand in as ground reserve for the Pirate Trail because a crew member on the reserve aircraft had just been given some sad news about a family death and it was then too late to find a replacement for him.
-Since I had a crew already dressed and ready to fly in Victor XH589, which was fuelled to maximum capacity as all my VSU flights were, OC Ops thought it would be easier for my crew to act as the ground reserve for the Panther Trail rather than trying to get 57 Squadron to generate another aircraft and crew.
+Since I had a crew already dressed and ready to fly in Victor XH589, which was fuelled to maximum capacity as all my VSU flights were, OC Ops thought it would be easier for my crew to act as the ground reserve for the Panther Trail rather than delaying the start of the operation while trying to get 57 Squadron to generate another aircraft and crew.
 Ground reserves were rarely called upon to fly but, as an independent CO, my first instinct was to decline because I knew my crew would have been keyed up over the weekend getting ready to fly their annual VSU check.
 No-one liked VSU checks, but no-one liked last minute postponements of them either.
-I made the decision to help the station out on an important operational matter and delay my planned VSU flight slightly in order to stand by as ground reserve.
+I made the decision to help the station out on an important operational matter and delay my own planned VSU flight slightly in order to stand by as ground reserve.

 For complicated tanker operations such as this one, the rule was that all the tanker crews involved should have complete flight plans for any of the possible roles they might have to fly.
 To that end, a mass of briefing material was quickly photo-copied and handed to us as we left the briefing room to go to our aircraft.
 Time was of the essence because the scheduled take-off time for the Buccaneer at Honington as well as the Marham tankers was rapidly approaching.
-Now we were the nominated ground reserve, we had to be prepared to take over at a minute's notice any of the flight plans for the three primary tankers.
+Now that we were the nominated ground reserve, we had to be prepared to take over at a minute's notice any of the flight plans for the three primary tankers.

 As ground reserve in Victor XH589 we would go through all the motions, including engine start, and only stand down on instructions from the Group Controller when all three primary tankers, and the Buccaneer, were airborne and en route.
 It was actually quite a good, if totally unexpected, test of crew cooperation because I could watch how John Elliott's crew went about this short notice change of plan and I would be able to use my findings in my VSU report.

 We all had overnight bags containing civilian clothes and passports because it was standard practice to fly with those items on all operational refuelling sorties.
-We were wearing the cumbersome, but highly effective, rubber immersion 'dry' suits since they were mandatory wear for all flights over the Atlantic and the North Sea in winter.
+We were wearing the cumbersome, but highly effective, rubber immersion 'dry' suits since they were mandatory wear for all Víctor flights over the Atlantic and the North Sea in winter.
 The crew chief from the original ground reserve aircraft, Chief Technician Dave Cooper, joined our crew out at our aircraft rather breathlessly.
 Because of low cloud over Marham, the three Pirate Trail tankers were planned to take-off at 30-second intervals and fly a precise pattern on the climb out from Marham until they were all in visual contact with each other on top of the cloud.
 The Buccaneer would make its own way to join up with the three tankers somewhere over Scotland.